Deployment

 # Check queue stats

-docker compose exec app pm2 logs worker
+docker compose logs -f worker

 Out of Disk Space